 '''

+from modeltranslation.utils import fallbacks

 with fallbacks(False):

 Work with values for the active language only

 '''

 Fallback values

 But what if current language and all fallback languages yield no field value?
 Then modeltranslation will use field's fallback value, if one was defined.